IIITLucknowSWEngg/CSITTeam014/Assignment1/Project_Scope_and_Methodology.md

 - **Advanced Financial Services**: No support for investments, loans, or credit services.
 - **Loyalty and Reward Programs**: No cashbacks, points, or reward systems.
 - **Offline Payments**: No support for offline QR-based payments.
+- **International Payments**: No support for cross-border payments or foreign currency transactions.
+- **Multi-Language Support**: No support for multilingual interfaces or localization.
+- **Advanced Analytics and Reports**: No provision for in-depth financial analytics or custom reports.
+- **Cryptocurrency Transactions**: No integration with blockchain or support for crypto payments.
+- **Custom Payment Schedules**: No feature to schedule recurring payments or subscriptions.
+- **Account Aggregation**: No aggregation of multiple bank accounts into a single dashboard.
+- **Customizable Themes**: No ability for users to customize the app’s appearance or themes.
+- **AI-Powered Chatbots**: No AI-based customer support chatbot integration.
+- **Third-Party Integrations**: No integrations with e-commerce platforms or external apps.
+-
 ---

 ## **4. Deliverables**